-- 1. The SMS will publish this Code (as amended from time to time) on its public website so that it is freely available to all Members and others to view at any time. - 2.
+- 1. The Society will publish this Code (as amended from time to time) on its public website so that it is freely available to all Members and others to view at any time. - 2.
 On each occasion that this Code is updated, Members will be given no less than 14 calendar days' prior notice of such update, before the updated version comes into effect.
-The SMS will notify Members by email, and will provide them with a copy of the updated Code attached to that email and / or a digital link to the new version of the Code.
-The SMS will also remind Members by such other means as deemed appropriate including social media, that Members can view the up to date Code on the SMS's website.
+The Society will notify Members by email and will provide them with a copy of the updated Code attached to that email and / or a digital link to the new version of the Code.
+The Society will also remind Members by such other means as deemed appropriate including social media, that Members can view the up-to-date Code on The Society's website.

-Schedule 1
+Schedule 1 Saddlery Fitting

-Saddlery Fitting
+1) Saddlery Fitting: